Love (band): Formation and early years

 Signed to Elektra Records as the label's first rock act, the band scored a minor hit single in 1966 with their version of Burt Bacharach and Hal David's "My Little Red Book".
 Their first album, Love, was released in March 1966.
 The album sold moderately well and reached No. 57 on the Billboard 200 chart.
-The single "7 and 7 Is", released in July 1966, gained notice for the exceptional guitar work of Johnny Echols and proto-punk style drumming of Pfisterer.
+The single "7 and 7 Is", released in July 1966 (from their second LP Da Capo), gained notice for the exceptional guitar work of Johnny Echols and proto-punk style drumming of Pfisterer.
 The single became Love's highest-charting single at No. 33 in the Billboard Hot 100.
 Two more members were added around this time, Tjay Cantrelli (real name John Barbieri) on woodwinds and Michael Stuart on drums.
 Pfisterer, never a confident drummer, switched to harpsichord.
 Elektra's art director, William S. Harvey, designed a distinctive logo for the band, "four cartoonish letters with exaggerated, curvaceous serifs", incorporating male and female symbols.

+Arthur Lee had an exclusive contract with Herb Cohen for a short time after signing with Elektra Records.
+After Lee met Ronnie Haran, booking manager for the Whisky a Go Go, Cohen was fired by Arthur in favor of Haran.
+Haran continued to manage Love, despite not having an official contract, for a couple years.
+Mike Gruber took over after Haran departed as manager, though Haran remained somewhat involved with the group.